Patients and Caregivers

 To unlock the webpage, refresh/reload the page, or close out of the website and go back to it.
 Then, please read the FAQs and tips for successful registration on this page.
 If you are still unable to register, please contact us at

 RA-DHMedMarijuana@pa.gov and provide all of the information requested on the registration form.

 I'm trying to pay for my medical marijuana ID card, but the system won't let me.
 What do I do?

 You must have a certification from your doctor to pay for your card.
 After you are certified, you will receive an email stating you are able to pay.
 If you have not received this email, but believe that you should have, please contact your doctor's office.

-I don't have a computer.
+I don't have a computer or a mobile device.
 How can I participate in the program?

-Currently, an email address and access to a computer are necessary for participation in the program.
+Currently, an email address and access to a computer or a mobile device are necessary for participation in the program.
 You can obtain an email address at no cost.
 A friend, family member, neighbor, local library or practitioner's office may be able to help you register online.